nekomangini/blenderkeys/README.md

 ## Getting Started

-This project is a to learn flutter application
+This project is a project to learn flutter application

 ### Add this to AndroidManifest.xml